-After setting the label properties, it's time to start adding content to the label.
+After setting the label properties, you can start adding content to the label.
 Label objects are basic design items that are used for adding and editing various content types.
 Each object has its own function as described in the table below.

-Label Object lcon Description Text T ▼ Container for textual content.
+Label Object lcon Description Text Text • Container for textual content.
 It adapts its dimensions to fit the amount of entered characters.
 When typing, text object grows horizontally and/or vertically.
-Text box Text box Container for textual content.
+Text box [Ţ] ▼ Text box Container for textual content.
 It can either adapt its height to the content or make the font increase or decrease to fit into the object frame.
 Rich text box Rich text box Container for rich text.
 It supports formatted text, hyperlinks, line images, and other rich content created with a word processor.
 Barcode Barcode Object for adding and editing various types of barcodes on a label.
-Picture Picture ▼ Object for adding graphic content to a label.
-Rectangle Rectangle Object for creating rectangular shapes on a label.
+Picture Picture V Object for adding graphic content to a label.
+Rectangle Г. Rectangle Object for creating rectangular shapes on a label.
 Line Line Object for creating lines on a label.
-Ellipse Ellipse Object for creating circular shapes on a label.